mhberro/mywebsite/content/project/football-analytics/index.md

 players within each team, I could certainly pull some stats on the rest of the team and likely create additional leverage for the model.

-In conclusion, I was able to construct several reasonable but not incred- ibly powerful predictors of the top 25 finishers for a football season.
+In conclusion, I was able to construct several reasonable but not incredibly powerful predictors of the top 25 finishers for a football season.
 Most techniques performed similarly, with random forest having the strongest out- of-time validation with 87.0% accuracy.
-Several data expansion recommenda- tions would likely improve the strength of the model and could be considered for future testing.
+Several data expansion recommendations would likely improve the strength of the model and could be considered for future testing.